 Abbi Christensen didn’t quite know what to expect on the morning of April 20.

 She woke up to gentle winds, rolling clouds, and bright sunshine.
 A native of Watertown, Minn., Christensen has a shock of red hair and a good-natured disposition.
-She also has a deep technical knowledge about biology and chemistry, and how it impacts everyday life.
+She also has deep technical knowledge about biology and chemistry, and how it impacts everyday life.

 Arriving on the Crown College campus, she combed the hillside and noted a scraggle of wily underbrush, noxious weeds, and thorny thistles.
 Dressed head to toe in a flame-retardant uniform, she assembled her team with flamethrowers in hand.